Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Introduction

-My question concerns precisely how well, and how rigorously in respect to formal topos theory Badiou succeeds in his ambitious project.
-If not, what are the philosophical implications of his occasional failures?
-Ironically, Badiou\footnote{Badiou, Alain (2009). \textit{Logics of Worlds.
-Being and Event, 2.} Transl.
-Alberto Toscano.
-London and New York: Continuum.
-[Originally published in 2006.] p.
+My question then concerns how precisely to correct the way in which Badiou treats his point---the 'postulate of materialism'---and how to express it in a categorically adequate way.
+Ironically, Badiou\endnote{Badiou, \textit{Logics of Worlds}, 2009. p.
 197.} himself claims that '[i]f one is willing to bolster one's confidence in the mathematics of objectivity, it is possible to take even further the thinking of the logico-ontological, of the chiasmus between the mathematics of being and the logic of appearing'.
-It is my mission to take this chiasmus a step further.

-Sections 1--5 concentrate on Badiou's own formalism.
-Sections 6--11 shift to a categorically oriented setting and express a correct version of the statements Badiou makes.
-This follows with a more philosophically oriented discussion of the implications of Badiou's mathematical inadequacies.
-The main works I mathematically follow are by Peter Johnstone\footnote{Johnstone, Peter T. (1977), \textit{Topos Theory}.
+He further quotes Jean Dieudonné by saying that to earn the 'right' to speak 'one must master the active, modern mathematical corpus'\endnote{Badiou 2005, 12.}.
+Failure to do so leads to several philosophical issues that we also briefly discuss in the end of this paper.
+Sections 1--5 focus on Badiou's own formalism.
+Sections 6--11 shift to categorical setting and express a correct version of several Badiou's statements.
+We mainly follow the works by Peter Johnstone\endnote{Johnstone, Peter T. (1977), \textit{Topos Theory}.
 London: Academic Press.

 Johnstone, Peter T. (2002). \textit{Sketches of an Elephant.
 A Topos Theory Compendium.} Volume 1.
-Oxford: Clarendon Press. } and Saunders MacLane and Ieke Moerdijk\footnote{ Mac Lane, Saunders \& Ieke Moerdijk (1992), \textit{Sheaves in Geometry and Logic.
+Oxford: Clarendon Press. } and Saunders MacLane and Ieke Moerdijk\endnote{ Mac Lane, Saunders \& Ieke Moerdijk (1992), \textit{Sheaves in Geometry and Logic.
 A First Introduction to Topos Theory}.
 New York: Springer-Verlag.}.